zck/awesome-taglines/readme.md

 - [Atom](https://atom.io): A hackable text editor for the 21st Century
 - [DataGrip](https://www.jetbrains.com/datagrip): Many databases, one tool
 - [Eclipse](https://www.eclipse.org): The Platform for Open Innovation and Collaboration
+- [GNU Bash](https://www.gnu.org/software/bash/): Bash is the GNU Project's Bourne Again SHell, a complete implementation of the IEEE POSIX and Open Group shell specification with interactive command line editing, job control on architectures that support it, csh-like features such as history substitution and brace expansion, and a slew of other features.
 - [GNU Emacs](https://www.gnu.org/software/emacs/): An extensible, customizable, free/libre text editor — and more.
 - [GNU nano](https://www.nano-editor.org): was designed to be a free replacement for the Pico text editor, part of the Pine email suite from The University of Washington.
 - [PyCharm](https://www.jetbrains.com/pycharm/): The Python IDE for Professional Developers